lnardon/ProjectLighthouse/README.md

 ## Installation

 - Clone the repo and run `yarn` on your terminal to install the necessary dependencies
-- Run `yarn dev`, this script will start the back end server and the React Front-End server on port 3000.
+- Run `yarn start`, this script will start the back end server and the React Front-End server on port 3000.

 ### Official Docs